Welcome to the School of Nutrition and Dietetics

 ATTENTION STUDENTS FROM NEWFOUNDLAND: If you are interested in the joint dietetics program with Memorial University of Newfoundland and Acadia (two years are completed at MUN and two years at Acadia), further information is available from this website.

-In the summer of 1999, the School of Nutrition and Dietetics initiated a Dietetic Internship/Practicum Program in partnership with the Western Zone of the Nova Scotia Health Authority.
-A maximum of 12 students per year work with Western Nova Scotia dietitians for the summers after their third and fourth years of study or for a year post-graduation.
-In this way, they are able to complete the competencies required by Dietitians of Canada to earn the Professional Dietitian designation.
-The program provides internship/practicum spaces for Acadia students and supports the two streams - integrated and graduate.
+In the summer of 1999, the School of Nutrition and Dietetics initiated a Dietetic Practicum Program in partnership with the Western Zone of the Nova Scotia Health Authority.
+A maximum of 11 students per year work with Western Nova Scotia dietitians for the summers after their third and fourth years of study or for a year post-graduation.
+In this way, they are able to meet all the requirements mandated by the Partnership for Dietetic Education and Practice (PDEP) to earn the Professional Dietitian designation.
+The program provides practicum spaces for Acadia students and supports the two streams - integrated and graduate.
 The Acadia University Dietetic Practicum Program is highly competitive and there is no guarantee of acceptance.
 Entry to the practicum program is based on a strong academic standard, participation in course work, active involvement in volunteer activities, favourable references and a positive interview.
-Further information on other internships/practicums can be found on the Dietitians of Canada website.
+Further information on other dietetic practicums can be found on the Dietitians of Canada website.

 Centre for the Sensory Research of Food